 How to Reheat Chicken Wings in the Microwave

-Wings are one of those foods that for some reason, I always seem to order more than my stomach can handle.
-Even when I make homemade wings, there are always more than a handful leftover – most times enough for an entire meal.
+I always seem to order more wings than my stomach can handle – even when I make homemade wings there are always more than a handful leftover, most times enough for an entire meal!

 Sometimes if you’re looking to have your leftover wings as a quick lunch you might not have the time to use the oven.
 If you’re in a little more of a time pinch, reheating wings in the microwave is a perfectly viable way to get the job done.

 The thing about using a microwave is that you have to be extra careful that you don’t over do it.
 There’s a fairly thin line that if you cross it and overheat your wings, you’ll be left with dry results.

 The method we outline next actually utilizes both a microwave and an oven.
 But the oven part is only for a couple of minutes – and this is only to crisp the outside of your wings.
 You totally don’t have to do the oven part if you’re okay with your reheated wings not being as crispy.